Chat Interface

 Math Formula Engine:

-• KaTeX renders faster because it is specifically optimized for performance;
+• KaTeX renders faster because it is specifically designed for performance optimization;

 • MathJax renders slower but is more comprehensive, supporting more mathematical symbols and commands.